chaoss/augur/docs/new-install-osx.md

 xcode-select --install
 ```

+*WARNING: rabbitmq, redis, and postgresql will, by default, set themselves up to automatically start when your computer starts.
+This can be a significant battery drain if you are on battery and not using Augur.
+For those reasons, go into your system preferences, startup items menu (wherever it is now, because Apple changes it more than Zoolander changes outfits), and turn those "autostart" options off. :)*

 ### You also need to install these libraries if you are using apple silicon as of June, 2023
 brew install gfortran;
 brew install llvm;